 Short description

-- Using an outdated version of the CloudWatch agent
+- Outdated version of the CloudWatch agent

 - Failure to connect to the CloudWatch Logs endpoint